 Content and technical guidelines

-- We recommend that you use widescreen layout (16:9; in PowerPoint, this can be changed in the ‘Design’ tab -> Slide Size)
+- We ask that you use widescreen layout (16:9; in PowerPoint, this can be changed in the 'Design' tab -> Slide Size)

-- If you don’t wish the audience to take pictures/recordings of your slides, please place this ‘do not distribute’ image in the top right-hand corner of each applicable slide (see the Social media policy section below).
+- If you don’t wish the audience to take pictures/recordings of your slides, please let the audience know at the start of your talk.

-We actively encourage the use of social media during the Symposium and request that you adhere to our social media policy.
+We actively encourage the use of social media during the Symposium.

-We are making presenters aware of this policy prior to the meeting, and you have the right to ask delegates not to disseminate your research (images of slides/quotes etc.).
-If you do not want your presentation to be discussed in this way, please state this clearly at the beginning of your presentation, or use a ‘do not distribute’ image on the slides you do not want the audience to take pictures of.
+We are making presenters aware prior to the meeting that you have the right to ask delegates not to disseminate your research (images of slides/quotes etc.).
+If you do not want your presentation to be discussed in this way, please state this clearly at the beginning of your presentation, or use a 'do not distribute' image on the slides you do not want the audience to take pictures of.

-Session chairs will also be made aware of the policy and will remind presenters during the meeting.
+Session chairs will also be made aware and will remind presenters during the meeting.